Sunwood Lakes Community offers it’s Homeowners many amenities.

 Washington fishing licenses are not required for youth age 14 and younger.

 When fishing with a youngster, keep safety first.
 By law, children 12 and younger must wear a USCG–approved life jacket when under way in a boat or other vessel less than 19 feet in length, unless it is in a fully-enclosed area.
-Young children should also wear life jackets anywhere near the water.
+For safety young children should also wear life jackets anywhere near the water.